ansible/awx/docs/capacity.md

-## Ansible Tower Capacity Determination and Job Impact
+## AWX Capacity Determination and Job Impact

-The Ansible Tower capacity system determines how many jobs can run on an Instance given the amount of resources available to the Instance and the size of the jobs that are running (referred to hereafter as `Impact`).
+The AWX capacity system determines how many jobs can run on an Instance given the amount of resources available to the Instance and the size of the jobs that are running (referred to hereafter as `Impact`).
 The algorithm used to determine this is based entirely on two things: